panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 ## 1. The problem of the regular way to access items

-Alongside with the plain JavaScript object, the array is probably one of the most popular data structure.
+Alongside the plain JavaScript object, the array is probably one of the most popular data structure.

-A widely used operation on array is the access of an element of the array by index:
+A widely used operation on the array is the access of an element of the array by index:

 ```javascript
 const fruits = ['orange', 'apple', 'banana', 'grape'];